rossetti/JSLBook/docs/01-Chapter1.md

 system operation.
 If you simply re-drive your simulation using the 1 day's worth of data, you are not simulating different days!
 It is much more advisable to develop probability models either from historical data or from data that you capture in developing your model.
-Appendix \@ref(app:idm) discusses some of the tools and techniques for modeling probability distributions.
+Appendix \@ref(app-idm) discusses some of the tools and techniques for modeling probability distributions.